Settee-ake/Orbit-Initial-Contract/README.md

 ## Code Efficiency

 The code was orginally written for the Ethereum blockchain and was committed for Hedera hashgraph.
-The team decide to fully operate the protocol on Hedera Hashgraph wich means the next version and so on will be designed specifically for it.
+The team decide to fully operate the protocol on Hedera Hashgraph which means the next version and so on will be designed specifically for it.